AspenXDev/Projects/LibraryV0/docs/UserStories.md

 ### 1. Search for a Book

 > As a `Public User`,
-> I want to search for a book by title, author, or ISBN,
+> I want to browse books and their details,
-> so that I can find the book I’m interested in.
+> so that I can find the book I’m interested in and register as usr .

 Acceptance Criteria: